-Item 1 - Was patient and/or family and/or LAR notified that patient was in study?
+Item 1 - Was the patient and/or family/LAR notified that patient was in study:

 Indicate 'yes' or 'no' whether the patient and/or the family and/or legal adult representative (LAR) were notified of the patient's enrollment in the study.
 If 'yes', check one or more boxes to indicate who was notified, and the date each was notified.
 If a 'family or LAR was notified, specify their relationship to the patient.
-Indicate whether the notification was completed for CCC, ALPS or both studies.
-If the patient was enrolled in both studies, separate notification forms are necessary for each study.